ionpac/random_utilities/count_PDF_pages/readme.md

 ## Count PDF
-_A python script that counts the pages of all the pdf files inside a directory and subdirectories._
+_A python script that counts the pages of all the pdf files inside a directory and its subdirectories._

 ### Prequisites
 - Python 2 or 3